Graylog2/documentation/pages/extractors.rst

 * **2014-3-12 12:27**: 2014-03-12T12:27:00.000
 * **Mar 12 2pm**: 2014-03-12T14:00:00.000

-Note that the flexible date converter is using UTC as timezone by default unless you have timezone information in the parsed text or have configured another time zone when adding the flexible date converter to an extractor (see this `comprehensive list of time zones <http://joda-time.sourceforge.net/timezones.html>`_ available for the flexible date converter).
+Note that the flexible date converter is using UTC as time zone by default unless you have time zone information in the parsed text or have configured another time zone when adding the flexible date converter to an extractor (see this `comprehensive list of time zones <http://joda-time.sourceforge.net/timezones.html>`_ available for the flexible date converter).